Bradford County Court Records

 PennsylvaniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourts.us are subject to the Terms of Service and Privacy Notice.

-Bradford County is part of Pennsylvania’s 42nd Judicial District and is home to a single Court of Common Pleas along with four Magisterial District Courts.
-The county seat is Towanda, where the Bradford County Courthouse at 301 Main Street houses most judicial and records offices.
-Court records in Bradford County encompass case filings, docket entries, judgments, orders, decrees, sentencing details, and financial case information.
-These records are maintained by several offices depending on case type, primarily the Prothonotary and Clerk of Courts for civil and criminal matters, and the Register and Recorder for probate, vital records, and property documents.
+Bradford County sits within Pennsylvania's 42nd Judicial District and operates a single Court of Common Pleas alongside four Magisterial District Courts.
+The county seat is Towanda, and the Bradford County Courthouse at 301 Main Street is where you'll find most of the judicial and records offices you'll need to visit.
+Court records here cover case filings, docket entries, judgments, orders, decrees, sentencing details, and financial case information.
+Depending on the type of case, those records are held by different offices — mainly the Prothonotary and Clerk of Courts for civil and criminal matters, and the Register and Recorder for probate, vital records, and property documents.

 How to Look Up a Court Case in Bradford County?

-Finding a court case in Bradford County depends on the type of case.
-Criminal and some appellate matters are searchable through the statewide UJS Portal, while civil actions are available through the county’s own online viewer.
-Below is a step-by-step approach:
+Where you look depends on the kind of case you're researching.
+Criminal and certain appellate matters are searchable through the statewide UJS Portal, while civil actions are available through the county's own online viewer.
+Here's a practical step-by-step approach:

 - Determine the case type.
-Criminal cases, including felonies and misdemeanors, are maintained by the Clerk of Courts.
-Civil suits, family law actions, and liens are maintained by the Prothonotary.
-Probate and estate matters fall under the Register and Recorder (serving as Register of Wills and Clerk of Orphans’ Court).
+Criminal cases — felonies and misdemeanors — are maintained by the Clerk of Courts.
+Civil suits, family law actions, and liens are under the Prothonotary.
+Probate and estate matters fall to the Register and Recorder, who also serves as Register of Wills and Clerk of Orphans Court.

 - Search online.
-For criminal docket sheets, use the UJS Portal Case Search and select the appropriate search method (participant name, case number, or offense tracking number).
-For civil records, go to the Bradford County Prothonotary Web Viewer and search by case number or party name.
+For criminal docket sheets, use the UJS Portal Case Search and select your preferred search method — participant name, case number, or offense tracking number.
+For civil records, head to the Bradford County Prothonotary Web Viewer and search by case number or party name.
 Documents viewed through the Web Viewer cost $0.25 each.

 - Visit in person.
-All three record-keeping offices are located in or near the Bradford County Courthouse:
+All three record-keeping offices are at or near the Bradford County Courthouse:

 Bradford County Courthouse